-The goal is to help the manager become a team member and know how they are a productive member of this new team structure.
+The goal is to help managers become true team members and know how they stand as productive members of this new team structure.
 Thus the activities below focus not only on helping the manager understand what to do, but also on preserving the manager's dignity.

 It is important that they receive real work, not made-up tasks to keep them busy.
 They will see through that in an instant.
 One way to do this is to provide the manager with a list of impediments that the team cannot resolve themselves; an impediment backlog.